Sceafa: In Beowulf

-Older than these is the Old English poem Beowulf which applies the story of the boy in the boat instead to the Danish hero who is the eponym of the legendary Danish royal lineage known as the Scyldings or Skjöldings.
-In the opening lines of Beowulf, Scyld is called Scyld Scefing, which might mean Scyld descendant of Scef, Scyld son of Scef, or Scyld of the Sheaf.
-The Beowulf poet does not explain.
+Older than these is the Old English poem Beowulf which applies the story of the boy in the boat instead to the Danish hero Scyld (Old Norse Skjǫldr), the ancestor of the legendary Danish royal lineage known as the Scyldings (Old Norse Skjǫldungar).
+In the opening lines of Beowulf, he is given the epithet Scefing, which might mean 'descendant of Scef', 'son of Scef', or 'of the sheaf'.
+The poem itself does not elaborate.
 But after relating in general terms the glories of Scyld's reign, the poet describes Scyld's funeral, how his body was laid in a ship surrounded by treasures, the poet explains: